 Millionaires2000 Reach At 14

-Assist the Shortcuts Way For Life in helping TheHungerSite feed starving children AND adults - NO CHARGE
+Assist the Shortcuts Way of Living in helping TheHungerSite feed starving children AND adults - NO CHARGE

 Health Index - Longevity Zen of Health

-Wealth Index For the Shortcuts Way For Life
+Wealth Index For the Shortcuts Way of Living

-Up, UP to the top of this Shortcuts Way For Life page!
+Up, UP to the top of this Shortcuts Way of Living page!

 Relativity is relative only insofar as you USE your powers of relativity.